julia-schade/Cultural-Heritage-in-Bologna/Project-Prep.md

 ##### 2. We want to know which items are part of Collezione Marsili and Aldrovandi

-We seperate the two collections.
+We look for the items separately in the two queries.

 ##### 2.1 Collezione Marsili